ACrazyD/pmmoecon/README.md

 if you need to convert from old builder style, to new, download this, put it in the same place with start.js and do node convert into your terminal, then copy out from converted.js to start.js https://drive.google.com/file/d/1AdStTB05UEk0V4lsORCh5jO2JS5vPPwE/view?usp=sharing

+If you wanna tell us how much this helped or maybe request addons made up to save you time join our discord (https://discord.gg/7ee3xQA) or tag me (@ACrazyD#4299) in Pmmos discord!